-Q139: I think I have been the victim of a homophobic incident and what can the police do?
+Q139: I think I have been the victim of a homophobic / transphobic incident, what can the police do?

 A homophobic incident is one which the victim perceives has happened due to their sexual orientation.
-This is also known as a hate crime/incident.
+A transphobic incident is an incident that the victim perceives has happened due to their transgender identity.
+These are also known as hate crimes / incidents.
 Police Forces take reports of incidents of this type very seriously.
 If you feel you have been the victim of a hate crime you should report the matter to the police and there are various ways you can do this.
 The police will fully investigate the incident.

 The implementation of new legislation under the Offences (Aggravations by Prejudice)(Scotland) Act 2009 is imminent and will extend the existing statutory aggravations to include offences motivated by prejudice in relation to sexual orientation, disability and transgender identity.